esciencecenter-digital-skills/2021-06-03-DCC-project-management/lessons/past.md

 1. Take a look at the changelog at the top of the page on [keepachangelog.com](https://keepachangelog.com/en/1.0.0/).
 1. Create a file in the root called `CHANGELOG.txt`.
+Edit this file with a text editor, like Notepad.
 If you feel comfortable with Markdown, please [use Markdown formatting](https://www.markdownguide.org/basic-syntax/), and name your file `CHANGELOG.md`.
 1. Set up your changelog with a small introduction, for example (Markdown format):

     ```